 Courage is an essential trait for personal growth and success that can inspire others and make a positive impact in the world.
-Courage is something that can be developed and strengthened over time, through practice, perseverance, and a willingness to take risks.

 What Is Courage?